nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

     else                    interpret(e)
 ```

-We'll first interpret the predicate and, depending on its value, interpret either the _then_ or _else_ branch.
+We'll first interpret the predicate and, depending on its value, interpret either the _then_ or _else_ branch, exactly as our substitution rules indicate.
 This seems rather obvious, but doesn't actually compile.
 Can you see why?

 The problem is that `interpret` returns an `Int`, which is not a legal type to use in the predicate part of a Scala `if` statement.
 We need to somehow turn this into a `Boolean`.